michaelbe2/rdma_samples/README.md

                    At the end, the server prints the min, max and average latency of RDMA Write operations This sample supports Ethernet interface only

+                   Build in default mode (no latency measure): "make" or "make PRINT_LAT=0" Build in print latency mode: "make PRINT_LAT=1"

 TODO